Community Safety Strategic Action Planning Project

 The City of Winnipeg (City) is committed to healthy, crime-free neighbourhoods and a collaborative, broad-scale, and complete approach to safety and security.
 There are numerous public and private sector organizations, as well as community agencies, providing services designed to make communities safe and secure or address the root causes of crime.
-The Community Safety Strategic Action Plan will recommend ways in which these organizations can work better together and connect through the support of a city-based centre of responsibility.
+The Community Safety Strategic Action Planning Project will recommend ways in which these organizations can work better together and connect through the support of a new City-based community safety and wellbeing position.

 - Related Links

-The City is reaching out to community-based program and service providers in fall 2019 to identify barriers and discuss opportunities to improve the delivery of community safety and wellbeing programs, services, and related initiatives.
-Stakeholder input will be used in the current state assessment, during the planning sessions, and through the review process.
+The City reached out to community-based program and service providers in 2019 and 2020 to identify barriers and discuss opportunities to improve the delivery of community safety and wellbeing programs, services, and related initiatives.
+A stakeholder engagement summary is now available.

 Call 204-470-7271 or email email@example.com if you have questions.

-On July 19, 2018 Council approved that up to $150,000 from the Destination Marketing Reserve be used for consultant services to establish recommendations for the creation of a community safety centre of responsibility in Winnipeg.
-A centre of responsibility is a permanent, staffed office that is mandated to oversee community-level/government collaboration while providing broad support for, and direct delivery of short and long-term community safety and wellbeing initiatives.
+On July 19, 2018 Council approved that up to $150,000 from the Destination Marketing Reserve be used for consultant services to establish recommendations for the creation of a community safety and wellbeing resource in Winnipeg.

-A Community Safety Strategic Action Plan will be developed to outline the centre’s mandate and represent a new community safety and wellbeing policy for Winnipeg that will clarify roles, strengthen regulation of community safety and wellbeing activities, and set a path for a new community safety-mandated body to safeguard long-term policy sustainability.
+The Community Safety Strategic Action Planning Project (the project) was developed to clarify municipal roles, strengthen regulation of community safety and wellbeing activities, and set a path for a new municipal resource to safeguard long-term policy sustainability.

-The strategic action plan has the following objectives, each of which will require engagement with key community-level and organizational-level stakeholders in Winnipeg to complete:
+The project included the following objectives, each of which required engagement with key community-level and organizational-level stakeholders in Winnipeg to complete:

 - To assess the current legislative and policy environment regarding community safety and wellbeing in Winnipeg;